 There are several types of mesothelioma depending on where it originates and the type of cancer cell that make up the tumor.

-Pleural and peritoneal are the most common types of mesothelioma.
+Pleural and peritoneal mesothelioma are the two most common types.

-Mesothelioma can also be categorized according to cell type: epithelial, sarcomatoid, and biphasic.
+Mesothelioma can also be categorized by cell type: epithelial, sarcomatoid & biphasic.

 Mesothelioma type significantly influences prognosis and treatment options.